sindrekjr/reduceToChunks/README.md

 reduceToChunks(['One', 'Two', 'Three', 'Four'], (val, index) => index / 2);
 // ^ [['One'], ['Three']]
 ```
-When passing a function as the second argument, that function must return an integer.
-Any integer returned is used to decide which chunk a given item belongs to, which allows for some very powerful grouping logic while still writing nice and concise code.
+When passing a function (a "chunkFunc") as the second argument, that function must return an integer.
+The integer returned is used to decide which chunk a given item belongs to, which allows for some very powerful grouping logic while still writing nice and concise code.
 See the [Advanced Examples](#advanced-examples) section for more.

 ### Notes
-- Any item for which the function returns a decimal number or `undefined` will be filtered out.
+- Any item for which the chunkFunc returns undefined or a decimal number will be filtered out.
-- When passing functions, some indices may be unused and result in undefined array entries, but these entries are removed by default.
-To retain undefined entries, provide `true` as the third argument when using `reduceToChunks`.
+- When passing functions, some indices at the top-level may be unused and result in undefined array entries; these entries are removed by default.
+- To retain undefined entries, provide `true` as the third argument.
 ```ts
 reduceToChunks(
   ['One', 'Two', 'Three', 'Four'],